jakearmendariz/distributed_kvs/README.md

 ### Receiving gossip:
 Gossip is received in one request, but every entry must be examined individually to decide which entry to save/remove from storage.
 <br><br>
-Loop through every key and entry in the array.<br>
+Loop through every key and entry in the dictionary.<br>
-If an entry is in the future, then use it's value. <br>
-If they are concurrent, find pairwise max and use the timestamp to dictate the future.
+Find the max of storage entry and the gossip entry, store that value